 - 3 tablespoon Parmesan - grated; optional

-- Trim the stalks off of the sprouts and remove any loose leaves.
+- Trim the stalks off of 400 g Brussels sprouts and remove any loose leaves.
 Cut the sprouts in half.

-- Put the sprouts into a bowl and add the oil, salt and pepper.
+- Put the sprouts into a bowl and add 2 teaspoon Olive oil, 2 pinch Sea salt and 2 pinch Black pepper.
 Carefully mix to coat the sprouts.

 - Put the coated sprouts into the air fryer basket.